Ricky Gervais: Film

-Gervais's film career has included small roles as the voice of a pigeon, Bugsy, in 2005's Valiant, as a studio executive in 2006's For Your Consideration, as museum director Dr. McPhee in 2006's Night at the Museum and its sequels Night at the Museum: Battle of the Smithsonian and Night at the Museum: Secret of the Tomb, and as "Ferdy the Fence" in the 2007 film Stardust.
-Gervais starred in Ghost Town (2008) as a dentist who sees spirits, and was in Lowell, Massachusetts during May 2008 filming his next project, The Invention of Lying (2009), in which he starred alongside Jennifer Garner, Rob Lowe and Louis C.K..
-The social comedy, was co-written and co-directed by Gervais and Matt Robinson.
+Gervais's film career has included supporting roles as the voice of a pigeon, Bugsy, in 2005's Valiant, as a studio executive in 2006's For Your Consideration, as museum director Dr. McPhee in 2006's Night at the Museum and its sequels Night at the Museum: Battle of the Smithsonian and Night at the Museum: Secret of the Tomb, and as "Ferdy the Fence" in the 2007 film Stardust.
+Gervais starred in Ghost Town (2008) as a dentist who sees spirits, and co-wrote and co-directed (with Matt Robinson) The Invention of Lying (2009), in which he starred alongside Jennifer Garner, Rob Lowe and Louis C.K.
 Gervais and collaborator Stephen Merchant made a film called Cemetery Junction, set in 1970s Britain, about class, love and fulfilment.
 The film was released in April 2010.
 Gervais starred in Muppets Most Wanted (2014) as Dominic Badguy, the partner of the movie's villain, Constantine.

 Gervais directed and starred in, Special Correspondents, which began filming in May 2015.
 The comedy stars Eric Bana as a journalist and Gervais as his assistant.
 They pretend to report news from a war torn country but in actuality they are safe in New York.
 The film was released on Netflix.
 Gervais directed and starred in the 2016 film David Brent: Life on the Road, a mockumentary following David Brent, a character first seen in The Office series, as he lives his dream of being a rockstar.
 On 5 November 2015 Gervais signed up to play Ika Chu, a villainous cat, in an animated film Paws of Fury: The Legend of Hank, originally known as Blazing Samurai.
 The movie is about a dog (Hank) played by Michael Cera, who wants to be a warrior and fights with Ika Chu for the town of Kakamucho.

+In 2023, the BBC aired 7 Minutes, a short film about two people wanting to commit suicide at the same train station.
+Directed by Gervais, the film is part of the station's Comedy Shorts series and was released in May 2023.
+In March 2023, Gervais had teased the project when he tweeted a photograph from the setting.